 Million-dollar units on the way symbolize the resurgence of a town that had once been the sullied sibling of the rest of the Jersey Shore hamlets.
 With a project aimed at New York money, you would be wise to take notice.
 The difference between Asbury Park and its Cape May County cousins?
 About $800,000 in median home value.
 Buy-and-hold investors seeking more affordable beach options might want to get in on the action before the getting actually gets too good.

 One individual’s loss is often another person’s gain.
 Such is the case with the foreclosure rate in New Jersey.
-The Garden State still had the highest foreclosure rate in the nation in 2018.
-Nowhere was this phenomenon more evident than in Camden County, where 1 in every 589 homes are subject to foreclosure action—a rate that is more than quadruple the national average.
+The Garden State still had the highest foreclosure rate in the nation in 2019.
+Nowhere was this phenomenon more evident than in Camden County.
 Southern New Jersey median home prices sit well below the counties in the north that classify as New York City suburbs by nature of their proximity to the Big Apple.
 Some of the Philadelphia metro areas such as Cherry Hill could spell bargains for investors.

 Cherry Hill stands out as a viable alternative for buyers and renters who work in Philly but continually get squeezed out of Center City and suburbs along the Main Line.
 Pricey single homes east of downtown and whopping Center City rents have families and single professionals scrambling for more affordable options.
 Cheaper housing options and quick access—a 20-minute commute by car—present appealing options for people who desire big-city attractions and a small-town lifestyle.
 The glut of foreclosures in Camden County have kept home values in Cherry Hill relatively stable and with buyers fleeing across the Delaware River, prices could very well see steady growth with all else remaining equal.